5 Types of Global Assignments: What’s Best for Your Company?

 What are Global Assignments?

-Global assignments require an employee to relocate internationally and undertake work in a destination country for a specified time.
-Global assignments can vary in duration, often differentiated by being classified as either short-term or long-term.
+Global assignments require an employee to relocate internationally and work in a destination country for a specified time.
+They can vary in duration and are often differentiated by being classified as either short-term or long-term.

 Types of Global Assignments